grantcarthew/context-template/README.md

 I'm using GitLab as an example here.
 The AI agent will immediately read from the known INDEX.csv files.

-In the above example, the ENVIRONMENT.md and INDEX.csv files are the home reference resources, the AGENTS.md and PROJECT.md documents are local repository files.
-Don't use the AGENTS.md and PROJECT.md documents in this repository, they are for working on the reference repository itself.
+In the above example, the ENVIRONMENT.md and INDEX.csv files are the home context resources, the AGENTS.md and project.md documents are local repository files.
+Don't use the AGENTS.md and project.md documents in this repository, they are for working on the context repository itself.

-Read more about [AGENTS.md](https://agents.md) and have a look at the local [PROJECT.md](PROJECT.md) document as a project example.
+Read more about [AGENTS.md](https://agents.md) and have a look at the local [project.md](project.md) document as a project example.

 More project examples can be found in the [snag project](https://github.com/grantcarthew/snag/tree/main/docs/archive).